 If you find yourself constantly jump starting your vehicle because your battery is flat, you really have to ask yourself whether its time to replace it.
 Clearly, if you find that you are constantly jump starting the battery, there is an underlying issue.

-Using a jumper starter is not necessary healthy to the cars battery but if you have no alternative, it is all you can do.
+Using a jump starter isn’t necessary healthy to the battery but if you have no alternative, it’s all you can do.
 If the battery is struggling to hold charge, it would be advised to replace it for a new battery.
-However, if you are only travelling small distances, the alternator does not have enough time to charge the battery.
+However, if you are only travelling small distances, the alternator doesn’t have enough time to charge the battery.

-Therefore, we recommend that you invest into the best car battery charger and fully charge the battery.
+Therefore, we recommend that you invest into a car battery charger and fully charge the battery.
 If you still find yourself having to jump start the battery, this would mean that there is a heavy electrical draw coming from the car or the battery needs replacing.